Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript/README.md

 ## Ready to go ##

-Let's start our Lightstreamer Server, please be sure you have deployed the adapter set "HelloWorld", then open a browser window and go to: "http://localhost:8080/HelloWorld/"
+Let's start our Lightstreamer Server, please before make sure you have installed the "HelloWorld" Adapter having followed the steps in [this tutorial](), then open a browser window and go to: "http://localhost:8080/HelloWorld/"

 Is it working?
 Hope so...